 SET OUT A CLEAR WORKPLAN

-Outline realistic goals and objectives.
-Be SMART!
-Keep it Specific, Measurable, Achievable, Relevant & Time-bound.
-Take into consideration the funder's deadlines and/or notification windows so you can plan accordingly.
+Specific, Measurable, Achievable, Relevant & Time-bound.
+Also, take into consideration the funder's deadlines and/or notification windows so you can plan accordingly.

 CREATE A SOLID BUDGET

 The financial picture of your project must be feasible and comprehensive.
 Ensure that all numbers are verified, and that payments to those on the artistic or production team meet industry standards.
-Your budget must have a zero balance!
+Your budget must have a zero net balance.

 REVIEW SUPPORTING MATERIALS

-Ensure that supporting material is well written and edited.
+Ensure that supporting material is well curated and edited.
 Carefully follow guidelines regarding length, quality, format etc. Have someone test links and go through your material.

 Do not write your grant in a bubble, even if you are working on your own.
 Find 3 readers to give you input - an artist in your discipline, an artist outside your discipline, and someone who has to be dragged to an artistic event.
 Listen to their feedback!